 If you live somewhere designated as a floodplain by the National Flood Insurance Program (a federal program run by the Federal Emergency Management Agency), you may be able to purchase flood insurance from private insurance companies with support from the NFIP.
 You can learn more about how your property is “zoned” by FEMA and what coverage options you might have by going to Floodsmart.gov.
 It’s also possible to get your own flood insurance plan separate from the federal government by buying directly from a private insurance company.

-For more information about flood insurance and how to ensure you are covered in emergencies, reach out to Ostroff Injury Law.
+For more information about flood insurance and how to ensure you are covered in emergencies, reach out to Ostroff Godshall Injury and Accident Lawyers.